HomePod First Impressions: Let the (Apple) Music Play

 However, I often found myself somewhat at sea because I seldom think, “I’d like to listen to songs that are musically similar to the Yardbirds.”
 This may date me too, but I usually approach the idea of listening to music with an open mind, and only hit upon something to play after scanning a list of available albums or artists.
 Back in the day, that meant looking at a shelf of LPs or CDs, and now it’s a matter of looking through my Apple Music library.
 With Siri on the HomePod, that’s not possible, so you have to be specific, or bail entirely and say, “Hey Siri, play music I’ll like” to get your personal station in Apple Music.
 You can work around this by finding tracks on the iPhone or Mac and then sending the audio to the HomePod via the new controls.

 You can adjust the volume by asking Siri to change the volume by percentages — “Hey Siri, set the volume to 20 percent.”
 Other standard controls work via Siri too: pause, play, skip, and so on.
 You can even tell Siri to fast-forward or rewind some number of seconds.
-If you don’t want to ask Siri for help, just tap the volume buttons on the top of the HomePod, or tap it in the middle of the top to stop playing.
+If you don’t want to ask Siri for help, just tap the volume buttons on the top of the HomePod, or between them to stop playing.

 Notably, the HomePod picks up your commands even if music was playing quite loud.
 We used a Google Home for a little while last year, and that was one of its problems — it couldn’t pick out commands that well when it was itself the source of a lot of sound.